-The articles in this supplement are either new articles or updates of articles originally published in Medicine Today.
+The articles in this reprint collection are either new articles or updates of articles originally published in Medicine Today.
 This supplement has been sponsored by an unrestricted educational grant from sanofi-aventis.
 The opinions expressed in this supplement are those of the authors and not necessarily those of sanofi-aventis.
 Some products and/or indications mentioned may not be approved for use in Australia.
 Please review Product Information, available from the manufacturer, before prescribing any agent mentioned in this supplement.

-Atherothrombosis, antiplatelet therapy and ischaemic stroke prevention surface thrombus on atherosclerotic plague can potentially translate into substantial reductions in the risk of ischaemic stroke.
+Atherothrombosis, antiplatelet therapy and ischaemic stroke prevention

+Strategies to prevent the development of atherosclerosis and mitigate the formation of surface thrombus on atherosclerotic plaque can potentially translate into substantial reductions in the risk of ischaemic stroke.